erik-edmonds/election/README.md

-# Scrolling Visualization of Political Data
+# Personal Resume
-## This is an attempt to make a scrolling visualization of political data.
+## This is the source code for my resume, which contains work that I've done.
 More write-up on the project to come.

 Current pages:
-landing page
+landing page - Resume page.
 election data
 scrolling page